BLACK SADDLE

 ACCOMMODATION

-Four nights are spent at base camp in luxurious Kenyan safari tents with permanent beautiful and simply appointed bathrooms with endless hot water.
+Four nights are spent at base camp in luxurious Meru style safari tents - more like private cabins with permanent, ensuite shower-rooms with endless hot water, flushing loos, a wardrobe, and a fireplace.

-Two nights are spent in campsites while on the point-to-point rides with simple dome tents and sleeping bags.
+Two nights are spent in campsites while on the point-to-point rides with simple dome tents.
+You are provided with sleeping bag and a camp stretcher bed.

-The final night is spent as a guest of Felipe in safari tents around the homestead that has been in his family for generations.
+The final night is spent as a guest of Felipe in large stand-up safari tents around the homestead that has been in his family for generations.

 WHAT'S INCLUDED

-Shared accommodation, road transfers to San Martin de Los Andes Airport and to Bariloche airport, all horse riding, guides, meals, alcohol and soft drinks are included.
+Shared accommodation, road transfers to San Martin de Los Andes Airport, all horse riding, guides, meals, alcohol and soft drinks are included.
 Tips of $25 per day are included, there is no need to bring additional cash for this reason.
 Whiskey, gin, vodka, wine and beers are always available but please let us know should you have a special request.

 WHAT’S EXCLUDED